toddaaro/rust/doc/tutorial-tasks.md

 # Introduction

-The designers of Rust designed the language from the ground up to support pervasive and safe concurrency through lightweight, memory-isolated tasks and message passing.
+Rust supports pervasive and safe concurrency primarily through a combination of lightweight, memory-isolated tasks and message passing.
+This tutorial will describe the concurrency model in Rust and how it relates to the Rust type system, and introduce the fundamental library abstractions for constructing concurrent programs.

-Rust tasks are not the same as traditional threads: rather, they are more like _green threads_.
-The Rust runtime system schedules tasks cooperatively onto a small number of operating system threads.
+Rust tasks are not the same as traditional threads: rather, they are considered _green threads_, lightweight units of execution that the Rust runtime schedules cooperatively onto a small number of operating system threads.
+On a multi-core system Rust tasks will be scheduled in parallel by default.
 Because tasks are significantly cheaper to create than traditional threads, Rust can create hundreds of thousands of concurrent tasks on a typical 32-bit system.

+In order to make efficient use of memory Rust tasks have dynamically sized stacks.
+A task begins its life with a small amount of stack space (currently in the low thousands of bytes, depending on platform), and acquires more stack as needed.
+Unlike in languages such as C, a Rust task cannot accidentally write to memory beyond the end of the stack, causing crashes or worse.

 Tasks provide failure isolation and recovery.
 When an exception occurs in Rust code (as a result of an explicit call to `fail!()`, an assertion failure, or